walsao/Walter_Augusto_Holosymmetry_Photon_Breathing-/README.md

 🔥 Walter Augusto’s Holosymmetry Photon Breathing Theory

-Conceptualized, and proposed by Walter Augusto, 2025.
+Proposed, and conceptualized by Walter Augusto, April 10, 2025.

 🌌 Core Idea
 In Holosymmetry, photons are pure exhalations of relational breathing tension —